sumanyurosha/udacity-secure-and-private-ai/60DaysOfUdacity.md

 2. Although we had submitted our project at the last moment with just few minutes remaining but we enjoyed a lot in the whole process and the experience was so wonderful and great.
 3. And I have also submitted our project in #sg_caffeine_coders
 4. [Link to repo](https://github.com/aksht94/UdacityOpenSource/tree/master/Federated%20Emotion%20Recogniton)

+#Day53:
+22nd August, 2019
+1. Working on a project to extract live emotions from tweet text in real time.
+2. Currently I am downloading tweets data on #brexit to collect a good amount of dataset.
+3. Planning to use my emotion detection project for it.